List of New Zealand Police controversies: The 2014 raid on Nicky Hager

-In August 2014, investigative journalist and author Nicky Hager released a book titled Dirty Politics which exposed inappropriate, aggressive, and borderline illegal conduct of a variety of senior New Zealand Government ministers and officials.
+In August 2014, investigative journalist and author Nicky Hager released a book titled Dirty Politics, which exposed inappropriate, aggressive, and borderline illegal conduct of a variety of senior New Zealand Government ministers and officials.
 The book included copies of private emails hacked from Cameron Slater, the son of former National Party president John Slater, who ran a blog called Whale Oil Beef Hooked (generally referred to as WhaleOil).
 Slater then complained to Police that he had been hacked.

 On 2 October 2014, Police executed a 'general search warrant' (Note: A general warrant allows law enforcement officers to search and seize things without specifying exactly what they are looking for.
-General warrants were used in the past to arrest people for saying things the government didn't like, but they have been outlawed in alll common law jurisdictions as a resut Semayne's case (1604) and later in Entick v Carrington.) on Hager's home in Wellington, seizing a number of personal items belonging to Hager and his family members, including USB storage devices, documents, CDs, phones and computers.
+General warrants were used in the past to arrest people for saying things the government did not like, but they have been outlawed in all common law jurisdictions as a result Semayne's case (1604) and later in Entick v Carrington.) on Hager's home in Wellington, seizing a number of personal items belonging to Hager and his family members, including USB storage devices, documents, CDs, phones and computers.
 The search lasted for over 10 hours.
-Police claimed to be looking for evidence proving the identity of a hacker known as Rawshark who had confidentially provided Mr. Hager with information for his book.
+Police claimed to be looking for evidence proving the identity of a hacker known as Rawshark who had confidentially provided Hager with information for his book.

 The search of Hager's home received widespread international criticism and were seen as a state-sponsored attack on press freedom.
 Hager filed a judicial review lawsuit in the High Court of the police search warrant.
 On 17 December 2015, the High Court in Wellington issued a judgment declaring the search warrant and search to be unlawful.
 An Independent Police Conduct Authority investigation was launched and concluded that the search warrant application practices used by police were also inadequate.
-In 2023, Hager was awarded an ONZM for his investigative journalism in connection with Dirty Politics.
+In 2023, Hager was inducted an Officer of the New Zealand Order of Merit (ONZM) for his investigative journalism in connection with Dirty Politics.